 - Although traveling with the 'collectivos' is cheap, driving with Karel is cheaper 🙂

-- Taxistas (drivers) are happy to give their number so you can call them if you need a taxi again.
-(Ramon our tuctuc driver is a hero by racing after a taxi with us so we could get back to Puerto )
+- Taxistas (drivers) are happy to provide their number so you can call them if you need a taxi again.
+(Ramon our tuctuc driver is a hero for racing us after a taxi so we could get back to Puerto?)

 Also read: Traveling with VW T3 bus camper (1) | From dream to reality